kiddiRU/Verk1_H1/designDocument/sketch.md

 - Create clubs and edit

 #### Team captains
-- Canot be in more than one team
+- Cannot be in more than one team
-- Sign their team into the compatiotion / tournament
+- Sign their team into the competition / tournament
 - Creates his team
-- modify team memebers (removing, adding and editing)
+- modify team members (removing, adding and editing)
 - When leaving a team then they choose a player to take their place as team captain (If no one left then the team is archived where it still holds the score and win information)

 #### Player
-- Regester self
+- Register self
 - Remove from team
 - Edit self
-- Create a team and promote themself
+- Create a team and promote them selves to the team captain

 ### Spectators
-- TO see maches and tournaments
+- TO see matches and tournaments
 - Get game schedule
 - Get results
 - See teams and clubs